framework-one/framework-one.github.io/source/documentation/4.0/developing-applications.markdown

 The keys in the structure have the following meanings:

 * `action` - The URL or form variable used to specify the desired action (`?action=section.item`).
 * `base` - Provide this if the application itself is not in the same directory as `Application.cfc` and `index.cfm`.
-It should be the **relative** path to the application from the `Application.cfc` file, or a **mapped** path to the application.
-Examples: `"../myapp/"`, `"/appmaping/"`.
+It should either be the **relative** path to the folder containing the `views` and `layouts` from the `Application.cfc` file, or a **mapped** path to that folder.
+Examples: `"../myapp/"`, `"/appmapping/"`.
+You will also need to specify the location for `controllers` and `model` via `diLocations` if you are using a bean factory (the default), or via `cfcbase` if you have disabled the bean factory.
-* `cfcbase` - Provide this if the `controllers` and `model` folders are not in the same folder as the application.
-It is used as the dotted-path prefix for controller and service CFCs, e.g., if `cfcbase = 'com.myapp'` then a controller would be `com.myapp.controllers.MyController`.
+* `cfcbase` - Essentially deprecated, this tells FW/1 how to find the `controllers` folder if you are not using a bean factory.
+It is used as the dotted-path prefix for controller CFCs when FW/1 is managing them (rather than a bean factory), e.g., if `cfcbase = 'com.myapp'` then a controller would be `com.myapp.controllers.MyController`.
 * `usingSubsystems` - Whether or not to use legacy style subsystems - see **[Using Subsystems](#using-subsystems)** below.
 This is automatically set `true` if you explicitly specify a `defaultSubsystem`.
 As of release 3.5, it is recommended to use the new style subsystems (and leave this as `false` or omit it).
 * `defaultSubsystem` - If legacy subsystems are enabled, this is the default subsystem when none is specified in the URL or form post.
 It defaults to `"home"`.
 As of release 3.5, it is recommended to use the new style subsystems (and omit this).
 * `defaultSection` - This is the default section to use when none is specified in the URL or form post.
 It defaults to `"main"`.